-Current NCCN guidelines on Colorectal Cancer Screening (1.2023) support the use of FIT-DNA in average-risk individuals aged 45-75 who might have a life expectancy greater than or equal to 10 years, and notes that the decision to screen individuals aged 76-85 should be individualized.
+Current NCCN guidelines on Colorectal Cancer Screening (1.2024) support the use of FIT-DNA for colorectal cancer screening in average-risk individuals aged 45-75 with a life expectancy greater than or equal to 10 years, and notes that the decision to screen individuals aged 76-85 should be individualized. (p.
+CSCR-1A).
+The choice of screening modality should be based on patient preference and availability after discussion. (p.
+CSCR-1).